-- Activity: How should you evaluate your tool? - In groups, first brainstorm and write in your design documentation 2-3 initial hypotheses you have about your tool that can be answered through observation.
-(Go back to your design goals!) - Then write the independent and dependent variables for each hypothesis, and potential metrics for how you'll get the data.
+- Activity: How should you evaluate your tool? - In groups, first brainstorm and write in your design documentation 2-3 initial hypotheses you have about your tool right now that can be answered through observation.
+These are more hypotheses for iteration and feedback rather than final evaluation - Then write the independent and dependent variables for each hypothesis, and potential metrics for how you'll get the data.
 (A/B test it?
 Likert scales?
-Post-study interview?) - Write this in your design documentation, you'll come back to it the second to last class
+Observation?) - Let this guide your in class evaluations on Tuesday!

-- Example: Fading drawing strokes tool - Hypothesis: Using this tool will reduce the pressure of getting started with drawing - IV: Tool usage; DV: Time it takes to get started drawing. - Metrics: collect timing information (quant), post-interview asking about feelings getting started (qual)
+- Example: drawing fading strokes tool - Hypothesis: Using this tool will reduce the pressure of getting started with drawing - IV: Tool usage; DV: Time it takes to get started drawing. - Metrics: collect timing information (quant), post-interview asking about feelings getting started (qual)